BodenmillerGroup/ImcPluginsCP/README.rst

     Module: *CorrectSpilloverMeasurements*.

 * CorrectSpilloverMeasurements:
-    applies an spillover matrix to measurments multichannel image to account for channel crosstalk (spillover)
+    applies an spillover matrix to measurements multichannel image to account for channel crosstalk (spillover)

     This module applies a previously calculate spillover matrix, loaded as a normal image.
     The spillover matrix is a float image with dimensions p*p (p=number of color channels).